OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 ---
 # Retrieve a list of the hidden rows or columns in a spreadsheet document (Open XML SDK)

-This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically retrieve a list of hidden rows or columns in a Microsoft Excel 2010 or Microsoft Excel 2013 worksheet, without loading the document into Excel.
+This topic shows how to use the classes in the Open XML SDK for Office to programmatically retrieve a list of hidden rows or columns in a Microsoft Excel 2010 or Microsoft Excel 2013 worksheet, without loading the document into Excel.
 It contains an example **GetHiddenRowsOrCols** method to illustrate this task.

-To use the sample code in this topic, you must install the [Open XML SDK 2.5](https://www.nuget.org/packages/DocumentFormat.OpenXml/2.5.0).
+To use the sample code in this topic, you must install the [Open XML SDK](https://www.nuget.org/packages/DocumentFormat.OpenXml).
 You must explicitly reference the following assemblies in your project:

 - WindowsBase